urbit/docs/hoon/reference/rune/mic.md

 `;<` is much like Haskell `do` notation.
 You have a sequence of events you'd like to run such that each past the first depends on the output of the previous one.
-The output of the previous one may not be of the correct type to use as an input to the next one, and so an adapter such as `+bind` or `+biff` is needed.
+The output of the previous one may not be of the correct type to use as an input to the next one, and so an adapter such as `+biff` is needed.

 `;<` differs from [`;~`](#micsig) in that it takes a gate which takes a mold that produces an implementation of monadic bind, rather than taking an implementation of monadic bind directly.

 `;<` can be used to glue a pipeline together to run an asynchronous function or event.
 This can be helpful when deferring parts of a computation based on external data.

 We remark that you can switch binds in the middle of a sequence of `;<`.